mjdamgaard/Notes/Quantum programming languages/README.md

 I might have come up with a good name for this high-level quantum programming language now.

-I think I will call it: Hiq.
+I think I will call it: Hiq (pronounced 'hic').

-Here, 'Hi' stands for high-level and 'q' stands for quantum (programming language).
+Here, 'Hi' stands for high-level and 'q' stands for quantum programming language.

 My bachelor's thesis in computer science (see the PDF) details it.